maykinmedia/gemma-zaken-demo/INSTALL.rst

        ...
        Superuser created successfully.

-       $ docker exec -it gemmazakendemo_web_1 /app/src/manage.py loaddata admin_index groups
-       Installed 5 object(s) from 2 fixture(s)

-4. Point your browser to ``http://localhost:8080/`` to access the project's management interface with the credentials used in step 3.
+4. Point your browser to ``http://localhost:8080/admin/`` to access the project's management interface with the credentials used in step 3.

    If you are using ``Docker Machine``, you need to point your browser to the Docker VM IP address.
 You can get the IP address by doing